Audlem

-Audlem (/ʊərdləm/ ORD-ləm) is a village and civil parish in the Cheshire East district of Cheshire, England.
+Audlem (/ɔːdləm/ AWD-ləm) is a village and civil parish in the Cheshire East district of Cheshire, England.
 In 2021, it had a population of 1,832.

 Audlem is approximately 7 mi south of Nantwich, 8 mi east of Whitchurch and 7 mi north of Market Drayton.
 It is also close to the county border with Shropshire.

 History

 Audlem was mentioned in the Domesday Book in 1086 as Aldelime.
 By the late 13th century, St James' Church had been founded and Edward I granted it a market charter in 1295.

 The arrival of the Shropshire Union Canal in 1835 was a significant development for Audlem.
 The canal boosted the local economy by facilitating the transport of goods and materials, particularly agricultural produce and coal.
 During this period, many of the village's distinctive Georgian and Victorian buildings were constructed.
 Audlem’s flight of 15 locks, designed by Thomas Telford, are a notable engineering feature.
 Though commercial activity on the canal virtually ceased in the 1950s, it is now an important source of tourism for the village.
 The canal continues to draw visitors and leisure boaters alike along the waterway itself and to walk the picturesque path.

-In 2008 village residents launched an online referendum on moving the village to Wales from England – in a protest over prescription charges in England.
+In 2008 village residents launched an online referendum on transferring the village to Wales from England, in a protest over prescription and parking charges in England.
+A vote was held which received 88 in favour of the change, and 40 against; no further action was taken.